Common Volleyball Injuries: Tips, Prevention, and Treatment

 Preventing Volleyball Injuries

-The following types of volleyball training are some of the best ways to prevent injuries in the sport and ensure players' safety throughout the season.
+The following types of volleyball injury prevention exercises and training are some of the best ways to prevent volleyball injuries in the sport and ensure players' safety throughout the season.

 Volleyball requires a different type of endurance than other sports, such as long distance running.